Columbia, SC Dog Bites

 • Future lost income if you cannot return to work or have diminished earning capacity because of the dog attack

-• Property damage (torn clothing, broken wristwatch, jewelry, eyeglasses)
+• Property damage (torn clothing, broken wristwatch, jewelry, eyeglasses, etc.)

 • Permanent disability or disfigurement

 Most dog bite claims are resolved through settlements with the insurance company.
-The Joye Law Firm can make sure your claim accounts for all of your recoverable costs and losses, and we can investigate to ensure that we have evidence that supports your claim.
+Joye Law Firm will fight to ensure your claim accounts for all of your recoverable costs and losses by undergoing a thorough investigation and collecting crucial evidence that supports your claim.
 Insurance companies try to pay out as little as possible for dog bite claims.
-Our attorneys are experienced and aggressive negotiators who will press for maximum compensation for you.
+Our injury attorneys are experienced and aggressive negotiators who will press for maximum compensation for you.

-If the insurance company refuses to do the right thing and your case must go to trial, we will be fully prepared to present a convincing case to a Richland County jury on your behalf.
+If the insurance company refuses to do the right thing and your case must go to trial, we will be fully prepared to present a convincing case to a jury in Richland County or any other county in the Midlands on your behalf.

 In every case, we start by providing a free, no-obligation case review.
-If a bite by someone else’s dog has cost you medical bills, unpaid time away from work, pain, suffering, and other expenses, we can assess the potential for you to pursue a dog bite injury claim.
+If a bite by someone else’s dog has cost you medical bills, lost income, pain, suffering, and other losses, we can assess the potential for you to pursue a dog bite injury claim.
 We will not charge you for that meeting.

 Contact Our Columbia Dog Bite Law Firm Today

-The personal injury lawyers of the Joye Law Firm have nearly 250 years of combined experience successfully securing compensation for dog bite victims and others across South Carolina injured because of someone else’s negligence.
-For many years, the Joye Law Firm has been recognized with a coveted AV rating by Martindale-Hubbell, the prestigious legal rating directory.
+The personal injury lawyers of the Joye Law Firm have more than 300 years of combined experience successfully securing compensation for both dog bite victims and others across South Carolina injured because of someone else’s negligence.
+For many years, Joye Law Firm attorneys have been recognized with a coveted AV rating by Martindale-Hubbell, the premier legal rating directory.

 If you have suffered a dog-related injury in Columbia, Richland County, or elsewhere in the Midlands, we suggest you seek proper medical care and then contact us to discuss your legal rights.
 We can determine whether you have a valid injury claim and advise you of the appropriate next steps to take.
 If the Joye Law Firm represents you, we will work on a contingency fee basis.
 You will not owe us legal fees unless we obtain compensation for you through an out-of-court settlement or jury award.